Skip to main content

 Use flows as tools

-An agent can use flows that are saved in your workspace as tools with the Run flow component.
+An agent can use your other flows as tools with the Run Flow component.

 2. Select the flow you want the agent to use as a tool.

-4. Connect the Run flow component's tool output to the agent's tools input.
+4. Connect the Run Flow component's Tool output to the Agent component's Tools input.

-5. Ask the agent, What tools are you using to answer my questions?
-Your flow should be visible in the response as a tool.
+5. Open the Playground, and then ask the agent, What tools are you using to answer my questions?
+Your flow should be visible in the response as an available tool.

 Search